 All the face finder online are split between these two.

 Paired with artificial intelligence and machine learning, face recognition technology has become more and more accurate, and now can even work with incredible accuracy in real-time – at least in certain demographics.

 What is a Reverse Image Search?

-A reverse image search is the process of uploading a photo into a search engine and directing it to find similar images.
+A reverse face search, or a face recognition search, is the process of uploading a photo into a search engine, like a face search engine, to find similar images.
 This can be anything from people to car parts to plant IDs.

 The search results will not only show similar images but also websites that have that image or ones similar to it.